 Error detection method: MEs in the prescription and pharmaceutical validation stages were identified through a review of the pharmacological treatment (reconciliation, adherence with protocols, and adjustment according to renal function, etc); MEs in the preparation stage were identified by reviewing pharmacy drawers in the pharmacy service; and MEs in the administration stage were identified by direct observation between 8:00 a.m. and 9:00 a.m. on the day after sampling.
-If the administration stage could not be observed (discharge, transfer to ICU/PACU), the case was excluded from analysis.
+If the administration stage excluded from analysis.
 MEs were classified according to their type and the stage of the pharmacotherapeutic process according to the updated recommendations of the Ruiz-Jarabo Working Group10.